sitwithariadne/website/src/how-to-pick-a-teacher.md

 - Etc.

 A teacher knows a variety of behaviors leading towards change.

+### Helps you practice the behaviors leading towards change

+Let's say you follow a meditation teacher.
+Do their instructions make meditation:

+- Easier or harder?
+- More or less enjoyable?
+- Do you feel better or worse after practice?

 ### Admits, owns, and apologizes for their mistakes